genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/02_basics.md

 }
 ```

-To access this request server, you need to call `REQ_ALL_COUNTERPARTIES`.
+To access this `requestReply`, you need to call `REQ_ALL_COUNTERPARTIES`.

-If you do not provide one, it will be allocated automatically.
+If you do not provide a name for the `requestReply`, it will be allocated automatically.
 In the following example, the `requestReply` will automatically be named as `REQ_INSTRUMENT_DETAILS` - based on the table name.

 ```kotlin
 requestReplies {